Alvin Ailey: The Ailey School

 In 1969, Ailey founded the Alvin Ailey American Dance Center with the famed Martha Graham Dance Company principal and choreographer Pearl Lang as his co-director of the school.
 Their aim was to provide access to arts and dance to under-resourced communities.
 They started off in Brooklyn with 125 students.
 A year later the school relocated to Manhattan behind the Lincoln Center complex.
 In 1984, Denise Jefferson assumed directorship.
 Under her leadership, the school developed a Bachelor of Fine Arts Program in partnership with Fordham University in 1998.

 The school was renamed The Ailey School in 1999.
 Several years later, the school moved into The Joan Weill Center for Dance.
 Following Jefferson's death in 2010, Tracy Inman and Melanie Person assumed stewardship of the school as co-directors of the school.
 In 2012, after leading Ailey 2 for 38 years, Sylvia Waters retired.
 The second company's resident choreographer and associate director Troy Powell took over her role as artistic director.
-With the addition of the Elaine Wynn and Family Education Wing, the Ailey school is still growing and is now the largest place in New York City committed to training dancers.
+With the addition of the Elaine Wynn and Family Education Wing, the Ailey School is still growing and is now the most prominent place in New York City committed to training dancers.

 From her joining in 1965, the dancer Judith Jamison served as Ailey's muse.
 In 1971 she premiered Cry, which he dedicated to his mother and black women everywhere.
 She took over as artistic director following his death in 1989.

-Other important figures in the company include Sylvia Waters, who in 1974, after performing with the company for six year was asked by Ailey to lead The Alvin Ailey Repertory Ensemble — a junior company, known today as Ailey 2, that prepares leading students for professional dance careers - and Masazumi Chaya, who danced with the company for 15 years then became rehearsal director, and was appointed associate artistic director in 1991.
+Other important figures in the company include Sylvia Waters, who in 1974, after performing with the company for six years, was asked by Ailey to lead The Alvin Ailey Repertory Ensemble — a junior company, known today as Ailey 2, that prepares leading students for professional dance careers.
+Additionally, Masazumi Chaya, who danced with the company for 15 years before becoming rehearsal director, was later appointed associate artistic director in 1991.

 Personal life

-Ailey loathed the label "Black choreographer" and preferred being known simply as a choreographer.
-He was notoriously private about his life.
-Though gay, he kept his romantic affairs in the closet.
-Following the death of his friend Joyce Trisler, a failed relationship, and bouts of heavy drinking and cocaine use, Ailey suffered a mental breakdown in 1980.
-He was diagnosed as manic depressive, known today as bipolar disorder.
-During his rehabilitation, Judith Jamison served as co-director of AAADT.
+Ailey was uncomfortable with the label "Black choreographer" and preferred being known simply as a choreographer, while also acknowledging to the Chicago Tribune in 1987: "Of course there is something black in my work: me and my 56 years."
+Ailey, who was gay and bipolar, was known to be private about his personal life.